 The PMG staff began taking trips to Mexico in 2016 to carry on this legacy of working with folk artists.
 It is PMG’s mission to continue supporting the work of these talented artists and to share their stories and traditions with the public.
 PMG’s preservation team adds new artworks to the installation as old ones deteriorate or break, and we regularly focus temporary exhibitions on these artists.

-Find more resources about Folk Art at PMG in this PDF: Influences from Abroad Resource Sheet
+Find more resources about Folk Art at PMG in the Influences from Abroad Resource Sheet

 Click on each image to learn more about the artists: